vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-tgf4vms-sbdg/index.md

 >
 >time to look up: 6ms (quantity of time that it took to acquire the key-value pair).

 Note that the ***time to look up*** has been significantly reduced.
-This represents the app getting the information from the cache, Tanzu GemFire, instead of querying the database.
+This represents the app getting the information from the cache, VMware GemFire, instead of querying the database.

 ## Delete the app and the Service Instance

-There are two ways to delete the app and the Tanzu GemFire service instance
+There are two ways to delete the app and the VMware GemFire service instance

 ### Option 1: Delete the app and service using the cf cli

-* Delete the app first, so that the Tanzu GemFire service instance does not have any app bound to it with `cf delete helloworld -r -f`
+* Delete the app first, so that the VMware GemFire service instance does not have any app bound to it with `cf delete helloworld -r -f`
 * Delete the service by running the `cf delete-service <SERVICE-INSTANCE-NAME>` command.
 Make sure to replace `<SERVICE-INSTANCE-NAME>` with the name of your service instance.
 * Answer *yes* when prompted

 ### Option 2: Delete the app and service using Apps Manager

-1. Navigate to the org and space that has your Tanzu GemFire service instance and click on the ***App*** tab.
+1. Navigate to the org and space that has your VMware GemFire service instance and click on the ***App*** tab.
 2. Click on the name of the app.
 3. Click on the ***Settings*** tab.
 4. Click on ***DELETE APP*** (at the bottom of the page), and confirm that you want to delete the app.